kyleam/bog/README.md

 -   `bog-find-citekey-file`

-    Open an associated file for a citekey.
+    Open an associated file (usually a PDF) for a citekey.

 -   `bog-find-citekey-bib`